Cynthia-mbesa/alx-system_engineering-devops/0x01-shell_permissions/README.md

  task 8.
 James Bond sets the permission to the file hello as follows; owner and group no permission, Other users: all the permissions

  task 9.
 John Doe sets the mode of the file hello to -rwxr-x-wx

+ task 10.
+Look in the mirror sets the mode of the file hello the same as olleh’s mode